 Despite nearly three years of continuous construction activity, major school activities including concerts, proms and athletic activities were incorporated into the schedule and proceeded without interruption.

-When the building was once home to the Baltimore Office of the Bureau of Tobacco and Firearms, complete with lightweight concrete floor topping, surveillance equipment and reinforced drywall partitions the task becomes even more challenging.
+When the building was once home to the Baltimore Office of the Bureau of Tobacco and Firearms, complete with lightweight concrete floor topping, surveillance equipment, and reinforced drywall partitions, the task becomes even more challenging.

-Storefront windows were replaced to provide operable window units with appropriate profiles and the common areas were all completed without interruption to the ongoing work of the clinic.
-The award winning building provides affordable housing to Baltimore residents and is another outstanding effort for the West Side Redevelopment of the city.
+Storefront windows were replaced to provide operable window units with appropriate profiles, and the common areas were all completed without interruption to the ongoing work of the clinic.
+The award-winning building provides affordable housing to Baltimore residents and is another outstanding effort for the West Side Redevelopment of the city.

 Executives and employees at the six-story, 80,000 square foot facility had several problems.
-There was a severe shortage of parking spaces for their employees and guests, the interior elevators were older and deliveries needed to be brought through the lobby, the finishes and office furniture was outdated, and most importantly the HVAC system did not work properly.
+There was a severe shortage of parking spaces for their employees and guests, the interior elevators were older and deliveries needed to be brought through the lobby, the finishes and office furniture were outdated, and most importantly, the HVAC system did not work properly.
 Specifically, the office areas above the parking garage were so cold in the winter that no one could work in the area.